Momentum transport of chiral modes in a thermal QCD medium: Quasiparticle Model for Partons

-where $T$ is the temperature of the system and $g^2 = 4\pi\alpha_s(\Lambda^2,|eB|)$.
-First term is the thermal medium contribution ($\Sigma_{0}$) whereas second one is with magnetic field correction term ($\Sigma_{1}$).
+In Eq. \eqref{self_energy}, first term is the thermal medium contribution ($\Sigma_{0}$) whereas second one is with magnetic field correction term ($\Sigma_{1}$).
 The general covariant structure of quark self energy at finite temperature and magnetic field can be written as \cite{aritra}